-Eric Howden/raised by swans has visited Iceland often over the past seven years, and began writing the songs for Öxnadalur there in the winter of 2011, staying alone in a farmhouse close to Hraun, the birthplace of poet, author and naturalist Jónas Hallgrímsson.
-The first block of writing happened over six weeks in November and December of 2011, with Howden returning several times over the ensuing years to further work on the songs and disappear.
-In the liner notes for the album, he credits Iceland for saving his life, in a dedication translated by Guðrún Baldvina Sævarsdóttir.
-The album is dedicated also to Hallgrímsson.
+Eric Howden/raised by swans has visited Iceland often over the past eight years, and began writing the songs for Öxnadalur there in the winter of 2011, staying alone in a farmhouse close to Hraun, the birthplace of poet, author and naturalist Jónas Hallgrímsson.
+The first block of writing happened over six weeks in November and December of 2011, with Howden returning several times over the ensuing years.
+The album is dedicated to Hallgrímsson.

 In 2013 Howden was invited to design two signs (minus text) in support of the inhabitants of Öxnadalur’s wishes to keep overhead power lines out of the valley – specifically, Landsnet’s proposed Blöndulína 3 power line project.
 The signs currently stand in the valley alongside the main road; the smaller textless signs in grassy fields to the north and south, and the main sign on the periphery of a small turnoff of its own, in front of Hraun.
 This sign is referenced in Hraun í Öxnadal-Fólkvangur, a 2014 book by Bjarni Gudleifsson, who included its image in an epilogue detailing the protective actions being taken on behalf of the valley by its inhabitants and others.